Fayyadh Al Ruwaili

-Air Chief Marshal Fayyadh bin Hamed bin Raqed Al Ruwaili (born 27 April 1958) is a Royal Saudi Air Force officer who has served as the Chairman of the General Staff of the Saudi Arabian Armed Forces since 2018.
-Before that, he served as Deputy Chairman of the General Staff from 2014 to 2018 and as Commander of the Royal Saudi Air Force from 2013 to 2014.
+General Fayyadh bin Hamed bin Raqed Al Ruwaili (born 27 April 1958) is a Royal Saudi Air Force officer who has served as the Chairman of the General Staff of the Saudi Arabian Armed Forces since 2018.
+Before that, he served as Deputy Chairman of the General Staff from 2014 to 2018.

 Biography

 Al Ruwaili was born on 27 April 1958 to a merchant family with ties to the Red Sea trade.
+He served as the commander of the Royal Saudi Air Force from 2013 to 2014.

 He was appointed as Deputy Chairman of the General Staff in May 2014 during a reshuffle of the Saudi Arabian military command by King Abdullah.
 His selection of new commanders reflected a realignment of the kingdom's military to focus on strategic directions of defense.
 Al Ruwaili, being from the Red Sea coast, was seen as "overlooking" Egypt.
+Al Ruwaili remained in that role until February 2018, when he was appointed the Chairman of the General Staff.

+In March 2022, Al Ruwaili and other Arab military chiefs met the Israel Defense Forces chief of staff, Lt.
+Gen. Aviv Kohavi to discuss the threat posed by Iran.
+In September 2026, he met IDF chief Lt.
+Gen. Eyal Zamir to discuss security cooperation.
+In November 2024, he had visited Iran to meet his counterpart in the Islamic Republic of Iran Armed Forces, Gen. Mohammad Bagheri.